w3c/webextensions/proposals/public-suffix.md

 #### 4. Invalid hostname

-This API's methods should throw an error if a hostname passed as an input parameter meets any of the following criteria:
+For each method in this API that takes a hostname as an input parameter, the hostname may be an IP address or a domain name.
+Unless the hostname is a correctly-formatted IP address (IPv4 or IPv6), then the hostname should be validated as an Internationalized Domain Name (IDN), and an error should be thrown if such validation fails.

+For example, an error should be thrown if the hostname is not an IP address and it:

-* Contains a character that is invalid in an Internationalized Domain Name (IDN) - e.g. symbols, whitespace
+* Contains a character that is invalid in an IDN - e.g. symbols, whitespace
 * Is an empty string
 * Is equal to `'.'`
 * Contains empty domain labels (i.e. any occurrences of `'..'`)